ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The addressable destination where events are forwarded.
 A destination is an {{site.data.keyword.cloud_notm}} application.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the ping event source.
+<dd>The name of the ping event subscription.
 Use a name that is unique within the project.
 <ul>
 	<li>The name must begin with a lowercase letter.</li>
 	<li>The name must end with a lowercase alphanumeric character.</li>